aprobus/Colext/README.md

 Colext, keep these things in mind:

-1. Expenses are split evenly across the whole group, there is no partial expense splitting
+1. Expenses are split evenly across the whole group; there is no partial expense-splitting
 2. You can only belong to one group

 So, if you are looking to keep track of individual expenses, Colext